rvarsha/Punctuality-alarm/README.md

 4. Install Android SDK http://developer.android.com/sdk/index.html
 5. Install Android Debug bridge http://developer.android.com/tools/help/adb.html
 6. Begin a new Android project.
 Copy the src files for Punctuality Alarm from the github repository.
 You will also need to copy the res->values->strings.xml, AndroidManifest.xml, res->layouts->activity_traffic.xml files.
+Make sure that the package name in the src files and the manifest file is "com.example.punctualityalarm"
 7. The program requires a key or token to the mapquest directions api.
 It is very easy to obtain this by registering on the mapquest developers network at the following link: http://developer.mapquest.com/web/info/account/app-keys